lossp/handwrite-rpc/README.md

 `refresh()` method is a thread-safe method. it is decorated by the synchronized.
 Checking the configuration comes first, as the code written in `prepareRefresh()`.
 Then comes the big one.
 The `obtainFreshBeanFactory()`.
 Generally speaking, what `obtainFreshBeanFactory` did is emptying the `Map`, used to hold up all the beans.
 And then replace the old bean factory by creating a new one.

+#### configuration into dom tree

+In the class `*DefaultBeanDefinitionDocumentReader` parseBeanDefinitions method reads from the xml file and transform the information into a dom tree, based on xml file.

+(To be continue)

-#### Bean
+#### bean

-I understood bean as a basic class loading into the Spring Context, if the class is marked with annotation. then the bean is a brand new class with annotation feature on it. it is enhanced. ???
+I understood bean as a basic class loading into the Spring Context, if the class is marked with annotation. then the bean is a brand new class with annotation feature on it. it is enhanced.

+Speaking in plan java language, bean is the instance of BeanDefinition.
+The definition define the basic two bean types, one is `singleton`, the other one is `prototype`.
+But the definitions of bean are more than these two types.
+The rest of them is basically defined in web extension classes.